EMPZsolt/my-third-project/README.md

  - The [emojis](https://unicode.org/emoji/charts/emoji-list.html) is from a public website.
  - The idea of the [board structure](https://www.youtube.com/watch?v=xz9GrOwQ_5E&t=0s) is from this YouTube video
  ### Acknowledgments
- I would like to acknowledge the following people who helped me along the way in completing my second milestone project:
+ I would like to acknowledge the following people who helped me along the way in completing my third milestone project:
  - My wife, who gave me ideas and supported me through the project.
  - My Mentor, Graeme Taylor, who showed the direction, helped and encouraged me.
  - Thank you to entire Code Isntitute for making my development possible.